 Finding a support group — a group of people who have Crohn's and understand what you are going through — is a great way to find the strength to face challenges and get on with your life.

-Only someone else who has had an accident in public, who has received the diagnosis, and who has experienced your pain will be able to understand what you mean when you explain the struggles you face in your daily life.
+You may have a very supportive spouse, friend, or family member, but they cannot know what it is like to have Crohn's disease.
+Only someone else who has had an accident in public, received the diagnosis, and experienced the pain will be able to understand what you mean when you explain your experiences with Crohn’s.

 Support groups are a great way to deal with the symptoms of depression and anxiety that often come with a Crohn's diagnosis.

-Traditional support groups are great because they get you out of the house and interacting with people who have experienced the same symptoms that you face.
+Traditional support groups involve in-person meetings where people usually discuss how they deal with Crohn’s.
+This type of support group will have you interacting with people who have experienced the same symptoms that you face.

-If possible, participate in an online support group that is offered through a national agency, such as the Crohn's and Colitis Foundation of America.
-You still need to be cautious when forming friendships and giving out personal information.
-Use online support groups with caution and be aware of misinformation or even possibly hurt feelings.
+Online support groups are a great way to find people to share your experiences with and discuss coping strategies.
+You can participate in an online support group offered through a national agency, such as the Crohn's and Colitis Foundation of America.
+These groups are reputable organizations, but you’ll still want to be cautious when forming friendships and giving out personal information.
+Use online support groups with caution and be aware of misinformation.